Algebraic structures in comodule categories over weak bialgebras: Introduction

-As mentioned above, our interest in comodule algebras over weak bialgebras is motivated by coactions of Hayashi's face algebras \cite{H93} (see Theorem~\ref{thm:wba-reconst}), which include weak bialgebras $\hay$ attached to a finite quiver $Q$ (see Example~\ref{ex:hay}).
+As mentioned above, our interest in comodule algebras over weak bialgebras is motivated by coactions of Hayashi's face algebras \cite{H93}, which include weak bialgebras $\hay$ attached to a finite quiver $Q$ (see Example~\ref{ex:hay}).
 In \cite[Section~2]{Hayashi99b}, Hayashi showed that the corresponding path algebra $\kk Q$ is a comodule over $\hay$, and we further establish that $\kk Q$ is an $\hay$-comodule algebra in order to illustrate Theorem~\ref{thm:alg-intro} [\cref{ex:alg-kQ}].
 The $\hay$-comodule structure on $\kk Q$ is also used for our running examples of weak comodule coalgebras [\cref{ex:coalg-kQ}] and weak comodule Frobenius algebras [\cref{ex:Frobalg-kQ,ex:FrobAlgMatrixAlg}], which illustrate Theorem~\ref{thm:coalg-intro}.

 To produce another collection of examples for Theorem~\ref{thm:alg-intro} above, we employ the quantum transformation groupoids presented in \cite[Section~2.6]{NV}.
 These are weak Hopf algebras $H(L,B,\triangleleft)$ that depend on a Hopf algebra $L$, a strongly separable algebra $B$, and an action $B \otimes L \overset{\triangleleft}{\to} B$ making $B$ a right $L$-module algebra [\cref{def:QTG}].
-Since a verification that $H(L,B,\triangleleft)$ is indeed a weak Hopf algebra is not provided in the literature, we provide a proof in \cref{appendix}.
-(Note that minor adjustments to the presentation of $H(L,B,\triangleleft)$ in \cite{NV} were needed.)
+Since a verification that $H(L,B,\triangleleft)$ is indeed a weak Hopf algebra is not provided in the literature, we provide a proof in the first preprint version of this work (available at arXiv:math/1911.12847v1).
 Our last result is that we construct a monoidal functor from a category of $L$-bicomodules to the corepresentation category $\mathcal{M}^{H(L,B,\triangleleft)}$.

 \begin{theorem}[Theorem~\ref{thm:QTG}] Let $L$, $B$, $\triangleleft$ be as above, and let $H(L,B,\triangleleft)$ denote the corresponding quantum transformation groupoid.
 Let $\LBicomod$ be the monoidal category of $L$-bicomodules given in \cref{def:Lbicomod}.
 Then there is a monoidal functor